adamghill/dj-angles/docs/source/mappers.md

 ## Custom mappers

 The key of the dictionary is a string and is the text match of the regex after the `initial_tag_regex`, i.e. for the default `initial_tag_regex` of `r"(dj-)"`, the key would be the result after "dj-" until a space or a ">".
-For example, if "<dj-include 'partial.html' />" was in the HTML, "include" would be looked up in the mapper dictionary to determine what to do with that tag.
+For example, if `"<dj-include template='partial.html' />"` was in the HTML, `"include"` would be looked up in the mapper dictionary to determine what to do with that tag.

 The value can either be a string or a callable.